 Building confidence takes work; arrogance is simple.
 In fact, it’s easy to come off as arrogant.
 Avoid these 12 behaviors so you don’t leave the impression of being a Class-A jerk people would rather avoid instead of the confident leader they want to follow.

 Arrogant people could care less about others.
-They're only interested in themselves.
+They’re only interested in themselves, and it shows through nonverbal communication.
 The arrogant person will constantly be looking past you for someone else to talk to — someone they think will benefit them more than you.
-Confident leaders look you in the eye and make you feel as though you're the most important person in the room.
+Confident leaders look you in the eye and make you feel as though you’re the most important person in the room.

 Some well-known business leaders have been known to put down others with phrases like “that’s stupid” or “you’re a bozo.”
 These particular leaders are supremely confident, of course, but they’ve crossed the line into arrogance.
 I worked for one famous broadcast executive who routinely demeaned his employees and colleagues.
 Before long there was a massive brain drain from his department.
 He was bright; ambitious; and yes, confident.
 But his arrogance turned so many people off that he lost the loyalty of his team (and ultimately his position).